The more I explore Harriman State Park, the more I regret not visiting it earlier because there’s many things you can do

 If you have very little time to see this park but really want to visit it, then do the scenic drive.
 It’ll only take about 20-30 minutes (without stops) and you can get a great scenic drive out of it.

 This will also have you cross many of the stops and places to visit in the park if you like what you see and want to explore more.

-2) Explore each of the 7 lakes of Harriman State Park:
+2) Explore all 7 lakes of Harriman State Park: